spaceapezz/rawJSAjaxRest/README.md

-rawJSAjaxRest is an experiment to teach myself how web frameworks work by writing a web app in raw js and php that allows asynchronous front-end functionality and database operations based on a RESTful architecture.
+rawJSAjaxRest is an experiment to teach myself how web frameworks work by writing a web app in raw JS and PHP that allows asynchronous front-end functionality and database operations based on a RESTful architecture.
 It uses the native js xmlHttpRequest object and promises to do asynchronous http requests which, based on uri and request method, are interpreted by a php backend as CRUD operations on mysql db.